 A product’s unique selling proposition (USP), is its unique competitive advantage, or the reason a customer would select the product over any other option.
 Generally, USPs are communicated as benefits to the customer or user.

-A use case is a hypothetical (but plausible) scenario showing how a product’s user might interact with the product to...
+What is a Use Case?
+Definition: A use case is a hypothetical (but plausible) scenario showing how a product’s user...

 User Experience refers to the feeling users experience when using a product, application, system, or service.
 It is a broad term which can cover anything from how well the user can navigate the product, how easy it is to use, how relevant the content displayed is etc.